gvwilson/sensibleadventures/bookster/bookster.md

 that I could piss on it.
-I do this for her because if she is afraid, then so am I.  And if a smiling tapeworm like Thomas is crawling around then I am doubly afraid, because where she would act to keep the world in balance, he would look only to see what advantage he might find."
+I do this for her because if she is afraid, then so am I.  And if a smiling tapeworm like Thomas is crawling around then I am doubly afraid, because where she would act to keep the world in balance, he would look only to find advantage."

 He let go of Erileine's collar and smoothed it down.
 "Now, let us find your father.
 Half the mountain is here today, and if we do not claim beds for ourselves soon, *la*, we will have to perch upstairs with the birds."

 ---

 Like people everywhere, the Avauntois preferred the company of their own kind.
-Starboard Towners tended to stay at the Green Pig when in Forecastle, or in one of the two smaller hotels next door known as the Piglets.
-If you were from Portside, you probably closed your eyes in the Tattered Flag, which took its name from a song that had been popular in Gandan a generation ago; if you'd walked all the way from Aft Landing, Im Awre's Bantangui-style hostel on Flat Saddle Street was your favorite port of call.  f you were poor, you scrubbed dishes in the militia's ordinary room so that you could sleep on its floor.
+Starboard Towners tended to stay at the Green Pig when they were in Forecastle, or in one of the two smaller hotels next door known as the Piglets.
+If you were from Portside, you probably closed your eyes in the Tattered Flag, which took its name from a song that had been popular in Gandan a generation ago; if you'd walked all the way from Aft Landing, Im Awre's Bantangui-style hostel on Flat Saddle Street was your favorite port of call.
+If you were too poor for any of these, you scrubbed dishes in the militia's ordinary room so that you could sleep on its floor.
 And if you were Hett, you found what shelter you could half a gallop out of town, next to the tipping grounds where sawdust from the mountain's single sawmill was mulched with the contents of Forecastle's nightsoil jars before being spread on the town's vegetable gardens.

 The Starboard Towners were doubled up twice over, nine in rooms meant for three, on the Green Pig's upper floor.
 At dinner, they talked